 Two-photon calcium imaging techniques

 Two-photon laser-scanning microscopy has become the method of choice for imaging nerual dynamics on the cellular level in the intact brain.
 The particular advantage of 2-photon microscopy is its reduced sensitivity to light scattering so that individual cells with their dendrites can be resolved several hundreds of micrometers deep in neural tissue in living animals (Helmchen and Denk, 2005).
 Various fluorescence labeling techniques nowadays permit staining of individual cells and neuronal populations with great detail.
 To read out neuronal activity we apply fluorescence calcium indicators to the mouse brain.
-Most recently, we have been using the genetically-encoded calcium indicator Yellow Cameleon 3.60, which can be stably expressed in the mouse brain and thus permits repeated activity measurements from the exact same cells over several months (Lütcke et al. 2010; Fig. 1 from Lütcke and Helmchen 2011).
+Powerful genetically-encoded calcium indicators such as GCaMPs, R-CaMPs (Bethge et al. 2017),and Yellow Cameleons (Lütcke et al. 2010; Chen et al., 2013; see Figure) are now available, which can be stably expressed in the mouse brain and thus in particular enable repeated activity measurements from the exact same cells over several months.

-To enhance our capabilities to read out neuronal network dynamics using fluorescent indicators, we are working on advanced special laser-scanning modes that allow measurements in 3D (Göbel et al. 2007), at high speed (Grewe et al. 2010), or both (Grewe et al. 2011).
+To enhance our capabilities to read out neuronal network dynamics using fluorescent indicators, we have developed advanced special laser-scanning modes that allow measurements in 3D (Göbel et al. 2007), at high speed (Grewe et al. 2010; Grewe et al. 2011) or from multiple fields across large areas at once (Chen, Voigt et al. 2016).
 These technological advances will help us to decipher the neural code in large, distributed networks of neurons for example in mouse neocortex.

 Wide-field imaging approaches